agude/agude.github.io/_drafts/2021-03-15-data_science_timeseries_plotting_notebook_template.md

 ### Simple Legend

-Simple legends are great; they convey their information most effectively because all the superfluous noise has been removed.
+Simple legends are great.
+They convey their information effectively because the superfluous noise has been removed.

 My [basic plotting notebook][first_notebook] has a function to remove all the extra information from the legend box leaving only the color and the label.